 Turkey is one of the rarest spots where you can enjoy four-season; inexpensive hotels and food; a mixture of culture and architecture.
-While you can get the taste of these opportunities freely, there are several situations worrying the travelers and ex-pats: your online privacy and freedom!
+While you can get the taste of these opportunities freely, there are several situations worrying the travelers and ex-pats: your online privacy!

 When you are in Turkey, you have to pay more attention to your privacy.
 According to the law, each website you visit has to be logged for at least two years.
 Furthermore, you cannot access any websites you want, as censorship is at its peak level at the moment.